 The kibble itself crumbles fairly easily, which makes it easy to chew but makes us think it’s not terribly fresh.
-That’s especially troubling considering the larger bags aren’t resealable, so you may have issues keeping this food from going stale.
+That’s especially troubling considering the larger bags aren’t resealable, so you may have issues keeping this dog food from going stale.

-Wellness 89143 is a solid choice for dogs on a diet, but you’ll likely find it just as easy to keep the pounds off by feeding your dog one of the higher-quality foods listed above.
+Wellness 89143 is a solid choice for dogs on a diet, but you’ll likely find it just as easy to keep the pounds off by feeding your dog one of the higher-quality dog foods listed above.

 7. Blue Buffalo Protection Dog Food